-Inclusion Solutions LLC is pleased to collaborate on developing yearlong professional learning plan for school systems or individual sites.
+Inclusion Solutions LLC is pleased to collaborate to develop yearlong professional learning plans for school systems or individual sites.
 The level of professional development builds capacity for knowledge, skills, and dispositions over time, in alignment with strategic goals and objectives.
-Programs are developed to meet the unique needs of the site.
+Programs are developed to meet the unique needs of the site and designed for sustainability.
 A sample program is included here to spark imagination and provide a basis for dialogue with the Inclusion Solutions LLC team.